-Diet and activity Consider advice on: healthy balanced diet reducing sugar and salt intake increasing fruit and veg increasing activity levels/referral to SPARS https://spars.org.uk/ Weight Consider effect of recent medication char Give advice on diet and activity as above.
-Blood pressure Give advice on diet and activity as about GP if any concern.
+Diet and activity Consider advice on: Weight Consider effect of recent medication changes.
+Give advice on diet and activity as above.
+Blood pressure Give advice on diet and activity as above.
+Refer to GP if any concern.
 High blood glucose levels Advise on diet and activity as above and refer to GP.
 Diabetes Community teams have a duty to ensure that monitoring for diabetes is carried out by GP, diabetic clinic or other community team.
 Ask patient about diabetic review and check physical health summary from GP.
 Cholesterol Give advice on diet and activity as above.
 Advise to attend GP if abnormal blood results (Lipids).